jouni-kantola/learning-a11y/README.md

 # Web Accessibility

+Web accessibility tends to be implemented as an afterthought after audits, because of ignorance rather than ill will. a11y should be seen as a basic requirement.
+Don't exclude people.

-Learning material for web development with accessibility top of mind.
+This repo is meant as learning material for web development with accessibility top of mind.

 ## Goals